-TREATMENT DRUGS/PROCEDURES Treat using General Patient Care Protocol EMT: Use appropriate standard infectious precautions.
-Appropriate PPE for suspected cases of influenza includes disposable N-95 mask, eye protection, and disposable non-sterile gloves.
-Disposable non-sterile gown is optional depending on the situation (follow Advanced: guidance of service medical director).
-If dispatch advises you of the potential for acute febrile respiratory illness symptoms on scene, don PPE for suspected cases of influenza prior to entering scene.
-If you encounter individuals with symptoms of acute febrile respiratory illness prior to donning PPE, you should Intermediate: stay more than six (6) feet away from individuals with symptoms and exercise appropriate routine respiratory droplet precautions.
-If patient has signs or symptoms of influenza or acute febrile respiratory illness, you should don the PPE described above before coming into close contact with them.
-Paramedic: All patients with acute febrile respiratory illness should wear a surgical mask, if tolerated by the patient.
-Encourage good patient compartment vehicle airflow/ventilation (turn on exhaust fan) to reduce the concentration of aerosol accumulation when possible.
+TREATMENT DRUGS/PROCEDURES Treat using General Patient Care Protocol (3.01).
+Use appropriate standard infectious precautions.
+EMT: • Appropriate PPE for suspected cases of influenza includes disposable N-95 mask, eye protection, and disposable non-sterile gloves.
+Disposable non-sterile gown is optional depending on the situation (follow guidance of service medical director).
+Advanced: • If dispatch advises the EMSP of the potential for acute febrile respiratory illness symptoms on scene, do PPE for suspected cases of influenza prior to entering scene. • If the EMSP encounters individuals with symptoms of acute febrile respiratory illness prior to donning PPE, stay more than six (6) feet away from individuals with symptoms and exercise appropriate routine respiratory droplet precautions.
+If patient has signs or symptoms of influenza or acute febrile respiratory illness, do the PPE described above before coming into close contact with them.
+Intermediate: • All patients with acute febrile respiratory illness should wear a surgical mask, if tolerated by the patient.
+Paramedic: • Encourage good patient compartment vehicle airflow/ventilation (turn on exhaust fan) to reduce the concentration of aerosol accumulation when possible.